oscpbunny/kairos-AI/docs/security-hardening.md

 # Kairos Security Hardening Guide

+> Note: For verified, tested functionality and measured results, see VERIFIED_CAPABILITIES.md.
 ## Zero-Trust Architecture for AI Consciousness Systems

 ### 🛡️ Overview

-Project Kairos implements enterprise-grade security for the world's first transferable AI consciousness.
-This guide details the zero-trust architecture protecting consciousness data, ensuring secure consciousness transfer, and maintaining integrity across all AI systems.
+Project Kairos applies a zero-trust approach for securing AI system data and transfers.
+This guide details the zero-trust architecture protecting data and maintaining integrity across all systems.

 ### 🔒 Zero-Trust Architecture Implementation